yunchengzhang1/CS4345_Discord_Bot/README.md

 _DONE_ User shall be able to set a reminder that will be client based and be sent through a direct message.<br/>
 _DONE_ User shall be able to receive notifications from the bot through direct messaging or server pings. <br/>

+_DISCARD_ User shall be able to see how frequently people are participating in meetings <br/>